jennahakulinen/mpjkk-22/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [Week 1 AJAX, State B](https://users.metropolia.fi/~jennash/MPJKK/viikko1/AJAX_State_B/build/) to view it in your browser.
+Open [Week 2 AJAX, Routing](https://users.metropolia.fi/~jennash/MPJKK/viikko2/AJAX_Routing/build/) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.